ibexa/documentation-developer/docs/content_management/content_model.md

 ### Field value validation

-The values entered in a Field may undergo validation, which means the system makes sure that they are correct for the chosen Field Type and can be used without a problem.
+The values entered in a Field may undergo validation, which means the system makes sure that they're correct for the chosen Field Type and can be used without a problem.

 Validation depends on the settings of a particular Field Type.
 It cannot be turned off for a Field if its Field Type supports it.